opsani/bank-of-anthos/appdynamics/README.md

-# Deploy Bank of Anthos for Opsani Optimization Trials
+# Bank of Anthos with AppDynamics

-Bank of Anthos is a polyglot application that can be used for a number of purposes.
-Opsani is providing this update to support optmization trials with enough scale and a transaction-defined load generator.
+[Bank of Anthos](https://github.com/GoogleCloudPlatform/bank-of-anthos) is a complete demo banking application that is K8s-based built with Java and Python components.

-This will support your efforts in deploying and validating this application.
+[AppDynamics](https://www.appdynamics.com/) is an application performance management platform that allows for robust metric gathering and control of deployments.

+This repo is built to serve the necessary components to instrument Bank of Anthos with AppDynamics agents.

 ## Prerequistes and Components